Get Sleazy Tour

-The Get Sleazy Tour (stylized as Get $leazy Tour) was the first concert tour by American recording artist Kesha in support of both her first album, Animal, and first extended play, Cannibal.
+The Get Sleazy Tour (stylized as Get $leazy Tour) was the first concert tour by American singer Kesha in support of both her first album, Animal, and first extended play, Cannibal (both 2010).
 Officially announced on November 8, 2010, the tour visited the Americas, Australia and Europe.
 It was scheduled to visit Asia but due to the 2011 Tōhoku earthquake and tsunami, the tour was postponed indefinitely.
 Described by Kesha as "a ridiculously fun dance party", the concerts were presented as underground rave ups drawing inspiration from parties she would attend while growing up in Tennessee.
 The tour kicked off on February 15, 2011, in Portland, Oregon, and ended September 29, 2011, in Rio de Janeiro.

 Critical reception to the tour has been generally mixed to positive.
 Kesha's vocals on the tour were generally praised although some critics noted the overuse of backtrack on some songs.
 Her charisma and stage presence was also generally met with positive reception.
 Despite Kesha receiving positive reviews her original opener, Beardo, was met with extremely negative reception with multiple critics calling him unfunny.
 After a successful sold out first run in North America, she extended her tour into the summer including dates in the United Kingdom and additional dates in the United States.